-The McMinnville Campus section includes complete descriptions of each academic department operating in McMinnville, along with listings of courses in those departments specific to the Portland Campus and DCE.
+The McMinnville Campus section includes complete descriptions of each academic department operating in McMinnville, along with listings of courses in those departments specific to the Portland Campus and OCE.

 The Portland Campus is the home of the Linfield-Good Samaritan School of Nursing.
-It also houses advisors for the Division of Continuing Education.
+It also houses advisors for Online and Continuing Education.